tictactoki/CheckMyBikeStation/README.md

 Then run sbt at the root directory:
 >```sbt```

 >```run```

-Reach the following URL: "localhost:9000/"
+Reach the following URL: "localhost:9000/".
+If you use Linux OS, use Firefox browser preferably.

 Still In development